askari1375/Sample-Codes/README.md

 | Real Data     | <img src="https://user-images.githubusercontent.com/53098142/185436048-8c811bba-5c8f-4e58-a25d-5f6ff25b65fe.png" alt="245 input" width="200"/>       | <img src="https://user-images.githubusercontent.com/53098142/185436051-25ad575e-c0bb-429f-b876-8bf284f607c0.png" alt="245 output" width="200"/>     |

 </div>

+#### Overcoming Challenges:
+The first camera experienced occlusions, obscuring the view of the trunk's last part.
+Despite this, the model successfully predicted the initial part of the trunk.
+To counter the occlusion issue, we thought about including a pressure sensor beside the camera to aid decision-making.
+However, due to time limitations, this solution was not implemented.
+### Conclusion:
+My time at the CREATE Lab was full of learning, exploring, and solving problems in soft robotics and using machine learning.
+Even though we had some roadblocks, like time limits and not enough data, I learned so much.
+This experience has given me a strong starting point for more work in the application of artificial intelligence in robotics in the future.

 ## Master Thesis